 GeneCards Summary for GSTM2 Gene

 GSTM2 (Glutathione S-Transferase Mu 2 (Muscle)) is a Protein Coding gene.
-Among its related pathways are Metabolism and Chemical carcinogenesis.
+Diseases associated with GSTM2 include testis seminoma and progressive bulbar palsy.
+Among its related pathways are Metabolism and Phase II conjugation.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
-An important paralog of this gene is GSTM3.
+An important paralog of this gene is GSTM5.

 UniProtKB/Swiss-Prot for GSTM2 Gene

 Conjugation of reduced glutathione to a wide number of exogenous and endogenous hydrophobic electrophiles.